The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model

-We use an energy budget of the equatorial East Pacific to reproduce simulated changes of ENSO variability in the MITgcm, showing that ENSO's transient rise is associated with enhanced upper-ocean stratification and that its long-term fall is associated with decreasing stratification, a weakening mean Walker circulation, and strengthening surface flux damping (Fig. \ref{Fig:ENSOMechanisms}).
+We use an energy budget of the equatorial East Pacific to reproduce simulated changes of ENSO variability in the MITgcm, showing that ENSO's transient rise is associated with enhanced upper-ocean stratification and that its eventual decline is associated with decreasing stratification, a weakening Walker circulation, and strengthening surface flux damping (Fig. \ref{Fig:EnergyBudget}).
 The anomalous temperature of the mixed layer is given by:

-where $\langle \cdot \rangle$ indicates a volume average over the equatorial East Pacific ($\sim205-263^\circ$E, within $\sim5$ degrees of the equator, top 80 m), $T$ is temperature, $\mathbf{u}$ is the three-dimensional (3D) current, $\nabla$ is the 3D gradient, the $h$ subscript represents horizontal quantities, $w$ represents the vertical current, $\Gamma$ is the stratification ($dT/dz$), bar variables (e.g., $\overline{T}$) represent the average climate through 20-year moving means, and prime variables (e.g., $T'$) represent ENSO anomalies as deviations from this temporal mean with the seasonal cycle removed.
+where $\langle \cdot \rangle$ indicates a volume average over the equatorial East Pacific ($\sim210-270^\circ$E, within $\sim5$ degrees of the equator, top 80 m), $T$ is temperature, $\mathbf{u}$ is the three-dimensional (3D) current, $\nabla$ is the 3D gradient, the $h$ subscript represents horizontal quantities, $w$ is the vertical current, $\Gamma$ is the stratification ($\partial T/\partial z$), bar variables (e.g., $\overline{T}$) represent the average climate through 20-year moving means, and prime variables (e.g., $T'$) represent ENSO anomalies as deviations from this temporal mean with the seasonal cycle removed.
 The association of $\langle T' \rangle$ with ENSO is supported by a spectral analysis showing that most anomalous East Pacific temperature variability occurs in the 2-7 year ENSO band.
 The final term of Eq. \ref{eq:FirstBudget} treats anomalous surface fluxes and longwave radiation (i.e., thermodynamic damping) as the product of a slowly varying coefficient $\bar{\alpha}_{\mathrm{SF}}$ and the anomalous regional SST.
-We omit the small non-linear terms and advection associated with the seasonal cycle for clarity; they are included in the calculations (details in the methods section).
+For clarity, we here omit terms that do not significantly affect ENSO strength such as mixing and advection associated with the seasonal cycle; they are included in the calculations (details in the methods section).
 Additionally, we treat the mixed layer as a fixed volume, though the mean thermocline depth may change over time.

 We turn Eq. \ref{eq:FirstBudget} into an expression for the magnitude of ENSO peaks in a given climate by dividing both sides by $\langle T' \rangle$, integrating from the initiation of an El Ni\~no event to its peak, and normalizing by a reference budget (details in methods section):